Pulled rickshaw: Hong Kong

 Outside the Lion Pavilion Lookout in 2011 on The Peak, Hong Kong, can find this last licensed rickshaw ride in this ex-British colony.

 Rickshaws were first imported to Hong Kong from Japan in 1880.
 They were a popular form of transport for many years, peaking at more than 3,000 in the 1920s.
 However, their popularity waned after World War II.
 No new licenses for rickshaws have been issued since 1975, and only a few old men—three as of 2017—still hold a license.
-It is reported that only one of them still offer rickshaw rides on The Peak, mainly for tourists.
+It is reported that only one of them still offers rickshaw rides on The Peak, mainly for tourists.
+But he retired in 2020.

 India

 Around 1880, rickshaws appeared in India, first in Simla.
-At the turn of the century it was introduced in Kolkata (Calcutta), India and in 1914 was a conveyance for hire.
+At the turn of the century, it was introduced in Kolkata (Calcutta), India, and in 1914 was a conveyance for hire.

 Service availability

 Though most cities offer auto rickshaw service, hand-pulled rickshaws do exist in some areas, such as Kolkata, "the last bastion of human powered tana rickshaws".
 According to Trillin, most Kolkata rickshaws serve people "just a notch above poor" who tend to travel short distances.
 However, in a recent article by Hyrapiet and Greiner, the authors found that rickshaws also transport middle-class residents who use their services out of convenience and for short-distance trips to the local marketplace.
 Rickshaws are used to transport goods, shoppers, and school children.
-It is also used as a "24-hour ambulance service."
-Also according to Hyrapiet and Greiner, rickshaw pullers have acted as peer-educators for the Calcutta Samaritans providing critical information on HIV/AIDS because of their access to marginalized groups within Kolkata's red light districts.
+They are also used as a "24-hour ambulance service."
+Also, according to Hyrapiet and Greiner, rickshaw pullers have acted as peer-educators for the Calcutta Samaritans, providing critical information on HIV/AIDS because of their access to marginalized groups within Kolkata's red light districts.

 Rickshaws are the most effective means of transportation through the flooded streets of the monsoon season.
-When Kolkata floods rickshaw business increases and prices rise.
+When Kolkata floods, rickshaw business increases and prices rise.

-The pullers live a life of poverty and many sleep under rickshaws.
+The pullers live a life of poverty, and many sleep under rickshaws.
 Rudrangshu Mukerjee, an academic, stated many people's ambivalent feelings about riding a rickshaw: he does not like being carried about in a rickshaw but does not like the idea of "taking away their livelihood".

-Motor vehicles are banned in the Eco-sensitive zone area of Matheran, India, a tourist hill station near Mumbai so man-pulled rickshaws are still one of the major forms of transport there.
+Motor vehicles are banned in the Eco-Sensitive Zone area of Matheran, India, a tourist hill station near Mumbai, so man-pulled rickshaws are still one of the major forms of transport there.